Nagasaki marks 76th anniversary of U.S. atomic bombing

-Nagasaki – Nagasaki marked the 76th anniversary Monday of the U.S. atomic bombing of the city in World War II, with its mayor set to urge the Japanese government to take a more active role in realizing a world free of nuclear weapons.
+Nagasaki – Nagasaki marked the 76th anniversary Monday of the U.S. atomic bombing of the city in World War II, with its mayor urging the Japanese government to take a more active role in realizing a world free of nuclear weapons.

-At the annual memorial ceremony, Mayor Tomihisa Taue was expected to urge the government to sign and ratify a U.N. treaty banning nuclear weapons and join as an observer in its first meeting of state parties to the treaty, which came into effect in January.
+At the annual memorial ceremony, Mayor Tomihisa Taue urged the government to sign and ratify a U.N. treaty banning nuclear weapons and join as an observer in its first meeting of state parties to the pact, which came into effect in January, and explore building a nuclear-weapon-free zone in Northeast Asia.

-The anniversary of the 1945 attack on the southwestern Japanese city comes as dependence on nuclear deterrence continues to grow.
+After a moment of silence was observed at 11:02 a.m., the exact time of the bombing on Aug.
+9, 1945, Taue praised the Treaty on the Prohibition of Nuclear Weapons as a "new horizon" for nuclear disarmament but also expressed concern about the growing danger presented by an ongoing nuclear arms race.

+"In order to follow a single path toward a world free of nuclear weapons amidst these two conflicting movements, world leaders must commit to nuclear arms reductions and build trust through dialogue, and civil society must push them in this direction," Taue said in his speech at the city's Peace Park.

+The British government also said in March it was raising the cap on its nuclear warheads to 260 from 180, in a policy shift from nuclear disarmament and apparently increasing dependence on nuclear deterrence.

+To counter the developments, Taue encouraged the international community to "speak out against the dangers inherent in nuclear weapons in order to bring about change in the world."

-Prime Minister Yoshihide Suga was also to deliver a speech during the ceremony at the city’s Peace Park, while Izumi Nakamitsu, U.N. undersecretary-general and high representative for disarmament affairs, was set to read a message on behalf of U.N.
+Prime Minister Yoshihide Suga was also to deliver a speech during the ceremony, while Izumi Nakamitsu, U.N. undersecretary-general and high representative for disarmament affairs, was set to read a message on behalf of U.N.
 Secretary-General Antonio Guterres.

 While the Japanese government has repeatedly pledged to lead the international community toward the abolition of nuclear weapons, it has refused to participate in the nuclear ban treaty, along with the world's nuclear-weapon states.